-Entry clearance requirements are dependent on the nationality of the applicant.
-Citizens of many countries do not need a visa to visit Germany for stays up to 90 days within a period of 6 months.
-Please check our country list if you are not sure whether you need a visa.
+Entry clearance requirements depend on the citizenship of the applicant.
+Citizens of many countries do not need a visa to visit Germany for stays of up to 90 days within a period of 180 days.
+Please check our country list if you are unsure whether you need a visa.

 |Required Documents Please note that you must apply in person.|

 |1||One (1) completely filled out and signed Schengen visa application form.
 Please use the VIDEX website to fill out the application online.
 Please ensure to print and submit all pages of the application form, including the barcodes. |

 |2||One (1) signed declaration of accuracy of information and consent for returning passport by mail|

 |3||one (1) original passport picture 35 x 45 mm|

 biometric standard: portrait style, mouth closed, looking directly at the camera,

 Resolution 600 dpi/sharp and clear photo(strict requirements, see details)